| | | | | |

 Ingredients You’ll Need:

-- Gluten-Free All-Purpose Flour: Make sure that your gluten-free all-purpose flour blend contains xanthan gum.
+• Gluten-Free All-Purpose Flour: Make sure that your gluten-free all-purpose flour blend contains xanthan gum.
 If not, add 1/4 teaspoon of xanthan gum for every cup of gluten-free flour.
-I prefer using a flour blend that is made up of lighter flours/starches such as rice flour, corn starch, or tapioca starch.
+I highly recommend using a good-quality gluten-free flour blend that is made up of lighter flours/starches such as rice flour, corn starch, or tapioca starch.
 I do NOT recommend using a blend with heavier flours such as garbanzo bean flour.

-- Olive Oil: I like using extra virgin olive oil in this gluten-free crackers recipe because I like the taste it imparts.
-You can use avocado oil or other oils if you prefer.
-If you are not lactose-intolerant, feel free to use melted butter in equal quantities.
+• Olive Oil: I like using extra virgin olive oil in this gluten-free crackers recipe because I really enjoy the taste it imparts.
+You can use avocado oil or other vegetable oils if you prefer.
+Alternatively, if you are not lactose-intolerant or vegan, feel free to use melted butter in equal quantities.

 How to Make Gluten-Free Crackers, Step by Step